virgesmith/neworder/docs/examples/option.md

 ### Constructor

-The constructor takes copies of the parameters, and defines a simple timeline [0, T] corresponding to [valuation date, expiry date] and a single timestep, which is all we require for this example.
+The constructor takes copies of the parameters, and defines a simple timeline \([0, T]\) corresponding to the valuation and expiry dates, and a single timestep, which is all we require for this example.
 It initialises the base class with the timeline, and specifies that each process use the same random stream (which reduces noise in our risk calculations):

 {{ include_snippet("examples/option/black_scholes.py", "constructor") }}